raditzlawliet/client_golang/README.md

-# Warning! this fork purpose is for async with https://github.com/eaciit/knot only. please use original https://github.com/prometheus/client_golang
+## Warning! this fork purpose is for async with https://github.com/eaciit/knot only.
+## So, for general/original uses, please use original in https://github.com/prometheus/client_golang

 # Prometheus Go client library